Valdemarsvik: Tourism and entertainment

-There are plenty of restaurants and cafés to visit in the municipality.
-Many of them are open all year round but there are also those that are only open during the summer.
+Many of Valdemarsvik's restaurants and cafés are open all year round; other are open during the tourist season.
 Also, each year there is exists a special "food competition".
 Dishes are to be made, the ingredients should, as far as possible, be locally produced and which a jury then assesses.
-The winner will then have his or her dish served at most restaurants in the municipality.
+The winning dish is then served at most restaurants in the municipality.

-Sports

-The following sports clubs are located in Valdemarsvik: